nullscreen/bark/README.md

 #import "SBWindow.h"
 @interface SBAppDelegate : UIResponder <UIApplicationDelegate, SBWindowDelegate>
 ```
 2) Set the delegate property on your `SBWindow` instance in your `AppDelegate.m` file.
 Note that the property is called `windowDelegate` as opposed to `delegate`.
-This is to avoid interfering with `delegate` property on the `UIWindow` superclass.
+This is to avoid interfering with the `delegate` property on the `UIWindow` superclass.

 ```objc
 window.windowDelegate = self;
 ```
 3) Implement the delegate method `shouldShowActionSheet`.
 You'll need to create your own way of determining whether or not the current user is an admin.
+We check against the logged in user's email address.

 ```objc
 - (BOOL)shouldShowActionSheet